metagenomics/submg/README.md

 Either in addition to those files, or as an alternative you can provide a `MANUAL_TAXONOMY` table.
 This should specify the correct taxids and scientific names for bins.
 An example of such a document can be found in `./examples/data/taxonomy/manual_taxonomy_3bins.tsv`.
 If a bin is present in this document, the taxonomic data from the NCBI taxonomy tables will be ignored.

 ## Taxonomy Assignment Failure
 In some cases subMG will be unable to assign a valid taxonomy to a bin.
 The submission will be aborted and you will be informed which bins are causing problems.
-In such cases you have to determine the correct scientific name and taxid for the bin and specify it in the `MANUAL_TAXONOMY` field of your config file.
+In such cases you have to determine the correct scientific name and taxid for the bin and specify it in a [a manual taxonomy file](#manually-specified-taxonomy).
+This file then has to be referenced in the `MANUAL_TAXONOMY` field of your config.
+Remember to use [environmental organism-level taxonomies](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy.html#environmental-organism-level-taxonomy) when manually defining the taxonomy for your bin.

 A possible reason for a failed taxonomic assignment is that no proper taxid exists yet.
 This happens more often than one might expect.
 You can [create a taxon request](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html) in the ENA Webin Portal to register the taxon.